Rec. Sports Coach's Welcome Packet

 - Continually offer praise and encouragement to all players all the time.

-- Provide equal playing time for all players and have them rotate through different positions.
+- Provide fair and balanced playing time for all players and have them rotate through different positions.

 - Work with parents/guardians to create the best outcome for players.